wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Topology/Form-Finding Strategies Using Kangaroo.md

 			We can also find useful components within Grasshopper standard tabs or Kangaroo tab.
 ##### Particle-Spring System
 After a geometry has been discretized, lines are converted into springs and points are converted into particles, using specific components hosted within the Kangaroo toolbar.
-	[[Structural Analysis#Force Vector Representation|Vectors representing forces]] are applied to particles, and the anchor points are assigned.
+	[[Statics Analysis#Force Vector Representation|Vectors representing forces]] are applied to particles, and the anchor points are assigned.
 ##### Kangaroo Engine
 [[#Points Idealization in Physics Particles|Particles]], [[#Springs|springs]], [[#Forces|forces]] and [[#Anchor Points|anchor points]] are connected to the Kangaroo Engine in their respective slots.
 	Toggling between *True* and *False* statements using the component, **Boolean Toggle**, to start and stop the simulation.
 		While the simulation is running, particles move until an [[Static Equilibrium|equilibrium state]] is reached.
-			For this reason the engine's output can be considered as **[[Analysis#Dynamics "Explains" the Causality of a State Change|dynamic]]**.
+			For this reason the engine's output can be considered as **[[Dynamics Analysis#Dynamics "Explains" the Causality of a State Change|dynamic]]**.
 ## Strategies/Patterns (as [[#Digital Simulation (and Particle Spring Systems)]])
 ### Cable Simulation
 ![[Pasted image 20240505005158.png]]